endomorphosis/generative-protein-binder-design/docs/DOCKER_MCP_README.md

 ```

 Notes:
-- By default, mock/fallback model outputs are disabled (only enabled when `ALLOW_MOCK_OUTPUTS=1` or in CI).
+- Mock/fallback model outputs are CI-only (enabled when `CI=1`).
 - The ARM64 ProteinMPNN service includes the upstream ProteinMPNN code + weights and can run “real weights” in-container.
-- The ARM64 AlphaFold2 and RFDiffusion services are stubs unless you provide real installations; they will report `not_ready` when mocks are disabled.
+- The ARM64 AlphaFold2 and RFDiffusion services are CI-only API shims and will report `not_ready` in runtime.
+For real inference, configure External/NIM endpoints in the dashboard or use a native install.

 ### Option 3: Development Mode
 ```bash